 2. ERC-721 NFT standard

-In 2018, William Entriken, Dieter Shirley, Jacob Evans, and Nastassia Sachs introduced an EIP-721.
+In 2018, William Entriken, Dieter Shirley, Jacob Evans, and Nastassia Sachs introduced EIP-721.
 The standard it introduced was added to the network in the same year.
 It addressed the limitations of ERC-20 by introducing the concept of non-fungibility.
-That means tokens would be given unique identities, so they can be used to represent unique items.
+That means tokens would be given unique identities so they can be used to represent unique items.
 In other words, they enable the creation and transfer of Non-Fungible Tokens or NFTs.

 This standard works by introducing a framework that allows ETH wallets to receive, track, and transfer NFTs and perform other applications.